It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 Wake up to the smell of freshly brewed coffee with this programmable brewer.
 You can set it up to 24 hours in advance.
 The Ninja programmable brewer has one of the largest carafes on the market.
 It takes about 15 minutes to brew a full pot.
 But what about those times when you just want a cup or two?
 You can select the Small Batch function.

-This coffee maker has an advanced boiler that gets the water all the way up to the recommended temperature.
+This Ninja Coffee Maker has an advanced boiler that gets the water all the way up to the recommended temperature.
 Then, it will keep it hot.
 The warming plate will automatically shut off after two hours.
 But if you want your coffee kept hot longer, you can set it to stay warm for four hours.

 How strong do you like your coffee?
 You can customize the strength of your coffee to Classic or Rich.
 Another nice feature is what Ninja calls the "Flavor Straw."
 This circulates the coffee within the pot so that the first cup is just as rich and hot as the last.
 It also has a removable water reservoir.
 That helps eliminate messes when pouring from a carafe into the machine.